The new payment plan overview

 Overview

-Jumbula has recently introduced a new pricing model to offer more flexibility to address needs of organizations based on size and usage pattern.
+Jumbula has recently introduced a new pricing model to offer greater flexibility and better address the needs of organizations based on size and usage patterns.
 Under the new pricing system, instead of a one-size-fits-all plan, there are pricing tiers designed to accommodate everything from small, seasonal providers to larger, ongoing programs and enterprises.
-The new model centers around a new “pay-as-you-go” (PAYG) option, alongside the pre-existing flat-rate subscription plans.
+The new model centers on a “pay-as-you-go” (PAYG) option alongside the existing flat-rate subscription plans.

 Summary of the plans